Avuvos/SQL-Injection-Demo/README.md

 # SQL Injection Demonstration Website

-This simple web application demonstrates the power of SQL injection attacks and how to prevent it.
+This simple web application that demonstrates the power of SQL injection attacks and how to prevent them.

 ## Overview